christiancadieux/kubernetes-cfs-burst/README.md

 # Kubernetes Support for CFS Burst

-This daemonset automatically configure CFS Burst in kubenetes containers by monitoring Namespace changes and new pods.
+Automatically configure CFS Burst in kubenetes containers by monitoring namespace and pods and updating the corresponding container directories in /sys/fs/cgroup/cpu,cpuacct/kubepods.

 The value of cpu.cfs_burst_us is calculated as a percentage of cpu.cfs_quota_us for each container.
 The percentage itself is saved as an annotation in the namespace of the containers.